oxidane/tmuxomatic/README.md

 	Q run figlet "Q"
 	A foc

+And compare it to the resulting screenshot after running `tmuxomatic session_example`:

 ![](https://raw.githubusercontent.com/oxidane/tmuxomatic/master/screenshots/screenshot_example.png)

 With tmuxomatic, you'll never have to manually split, position, or size a pane again.
 And linking the panes to actions is so simple and logical that you probably won't forget it.
-There are no extra file format rules to remember, and typically no command line arguments will be necessary.
+There are no other file format rules to remember, and typically no command line arguments will be necessary.

-For additional features, see the included example sessions.
+Additional examples may be found in the included session files.
+Other features are listed elsewhere in the documentation and in the source code.

 For a list of command line arguments, run `tmuxomatic --help`.